Eligibility Regime Architectures

 Forward-Looking Counting and Eligibility Exhaustion

 Forward-looking eligibility regimes operate as limits only when paired with cumulative exhaustion of eligibility.
-Absent explicit exhaustion, forward-looking counting authorizes an immediate and effectively unbounded permission structure.
+Absent explicit exhaustion without restoration, forward-looking counting authorizes an immediate and effectively unbounded permission structure.

 Unit Selection Discipline (Eligibility Design)